 Sometimes two organizations come together to better achieve their missions.
 The Whatcom Museum and the North Cascades Audubon Society (NCAS) are an example of this.
-Through an ongoing partnership, both the Museum and NCAS have produced a variety of events, and most recently an exhibit, that have informed and inspired people throughout Whatcom County to explore the natural world around them.
+Through an ongoing partnership, the Museum and Audubon Society have produced a variety of events, and an exhibit, that have informed and inspired people throughout Whatcom County.

-The partnership began in 2013 when the Museum opened an exhibit in the Syre Education Center that showcased the Museum’s collection of taxidermy birds and Native American artifacts on a limited basis (two to three times a year for 2-6 weeks at a time).
-Shortly after the exhibit opened, Museum staff invited NCAS to help assist with education programs about the birds.
-NCAS agreed and representatives from the Society spent time each month volunteering to be present in the exhibit to answer questions and engage in conversations about birds with Museum visitors.
+The partnership began in 2013 when the Museum opened an exhibit in the Syre Education Center that showcased its collection of taxidermy birds and Native American artifacts on a limited basis.
+Shortly after the exhibit opened, Museum staff invited NCAS to help assist with programs about the birds.
+NCAS agreed, and representatives spent time each month volunteering in the exhibit to answer questions.

-“When planning began for moving the birds to Old City Hall, knowledgeable NCAS birders joined in and we discussed key birds to move (ultimately they were pretty much all moved!), and important themes for the exhibit.
-These became foundational to the new exhibit,” said Chris Brewer, a previous Museum educator involved in getting Audubon active at the Museum, and the current Audubon Board Education Chair.
+“When planning began for moving the birds to Old City Hall, knowledgeable NCAS birders joined in and we discussed key birds to move and important themes for the exhibit.
+These became foundational to the new exhibit,” said Chris Brewer, a previous Museum educator involved in getting the Audubon active at the Museum.

 NCAS has also been a key financial contributor to many of the Museum’s programs.
-The NCAS helped fund four summer youth bird camps in 2015 and 2016, which provided scholarships for four children to attend the camps as well as purchase materials and provide staff assistance.
-NCAS also co-sponsored two sold-out presentations by well-known bird photographer Paul Bannick.
+It helped fund four summer camps in 2015 and 2016, providing scholarships for four children as well as purchasing materials.
+NCAS also co-sponsored two presentations by well-known bird photographer Paul Bannick.
 During the Vanishing Ice exhibition in 2013-14, NCAS helped facilitate family educational events.

-NCAS does a lot of work for the community outside of the Museum.
-The Society continues to support scientific research about local wildlife and the environment.
-They’ve also provided grants for more than 30 college students who have completed work on 31 different research projects in the fields of natural history and ecology.
+The Audubon Society does a lot of work for the community outside of the Museum.
+It continues to support scientific research about local wildlife and the environment.
+It has also provided grants for more than 30 college students who have completed work on 31 research projects.
 NCAS also served as Whatcom County Coordinator for a five-year, state-wide study on seabird mortality.
-Through all of these actions, the Society continues to provide opportunities for the public to engage with the natural world all around them, as well as expand the scientific body of knowledge about the local environment.
+Through all of these actions, the Audubon Society continues to provide opportunities for the public to engage with the natural world.

 “Audubon is not only a birding organization, but an educational and conservation oriented [organization] as well,” said Pam Borso, current president of the North Cascades Audubon Society.
 “The Museum has provided us the opportunity to further our presence in the community.”